It's normal to wake up groggy or desire a mid-afternoon snooze. What's not so normal is consistently feeling tired throughout the day.

 When afternoon arrives, you're probably yawning at your desk and trying to keep your eyes open.
 In other words, it's the dreaded afternoon slump.

 But, here’s the thing: The afternoon dip is natural and expected.
 Sure, super early birds may experience a noon-ish dip, and extreme night owls usually feel the effects in the late afternoon.
-Still, no matter your biological sleep-wake inclinations, everyone goes through the afternoon slump — and no, it isn’t due to your lunch.
+But, no matter your biological sleep-wake inclinations (also known as your chronotype), everyone goes through the afternoon slump — and no, it isn’t due to your lunch.

 After all, you’ve been riding high on your morning peak and expending immense brainpower.
 What goes up must eventually come down.
 (That said, a high-carb lunch can worsen the afternoon slump, as it spikes your blood sugar levels and triggers an energy crash.)